-More importantly, however, paying a bride-price (remember which was usually several years of wages) showed that the man had serious intentions in marrying the young woman.
+More importantly, however, paying a bride-price (remember, which was usually several years of wages) showed that the man had serious intentions in marrying the young woman.
 It made him value the marriage as it would be costly and hard to get.
 This would force him to make a full and formal commitment instead of making marriage a quick decision (like it is for so many today).
-This would make the man appreciate and work hard for marriage.[3]
+This would make the man appreciate and work hard for the marriage.[3]

 [1] Paul Copan.
 Is God a Moral Monster?
 (Grand Rapids: Baker Books, 2011), 117.
 Richard Davidson.
 Flame of Yahweh (Peabody: Hendrickson, 2007), 249.
 Daniel Block.
-“Marriage and Family in Ancient Israel” in Marriage and Family in the Biblical World Ken M. Campbell ed.
+“Marriage and Family in Ancient Israel” in Marriage and Family in the Biblical World, Ken M. Campbell ed.
 (Downers Grove: IVP Academic, 2003), 57.

 [2] Copan, 117.
 Block, 57.